haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Maybe if player collision used diamond shaped colliders it would be easier to handle sliding off when landing on the other player
 - Toasts
 - Attributes like startup reduction and stun increase to and from inventory
-- Negative edge works weird (long press will give button on both edges because head is first used to parse.
-Construct custom head with only the old stick.)
 - [[Stance system]]
 - [[Extend moves]]